grittyfrog/DalamudLinuxScripts/README.md

 - [XIVLauncher.Core](https://github.com/goatcorp/XIVLauncher.Core) must be installed
 - [XIVLauncher.Core](https://github.com/goatcorp/XIVLauncher.Core) must have run and downloaded Dalamud and Wine.
 - Your system must be capable of running Wine, either by:
+  - Nix: Automatically provided (via `steam-run`)
-  - Having the necessary dependencies available to execute XIVLauncher's bundled Wine directly from the terminal
+  - Non-nix: Having the necessary dependencies available to execute XIVLauncher's bundled Wine directly from the terminal
-  - Using the nix integration (which uses `steam-run`)
+- Your system must have the dotnet7 sdk installed, either by:
+  - Nix: Dependency automatically provided
+  - Non-nix: Installing it using your OS's usual mechanisms

 # Usage